LockeLamora/lockelamora.github.io/_posts/2021-08-09-c64-packet-radio.md

 this tells the pakratt to broadcast the beacon every x * 10 seconds (ie beacon every 90 broadcasts every 900 seconds)

 This is enough for beacons.
+To do statuses or messages we need to switch from command mode to converse mode using the converse command:

+>conv

-You can also send a status update like this:
+You can now send a status update like this:

 \>xxxx

 where xxxx is your status, again I'll show later how this looks.
-The > prefix is required for some transceivers to ingest so it's usually best to include it.
+The > prefix is required for some transceivers to parse correctly so it's usually best to include it.

 to send a message follow this format: